cacahootie/motly/README.md

 itself, there's no need to run it under nodemon or the like, just use NOCACHE or local mode... except for changes to `config.json` which do require a restart.
 In public/cached environments, github webhooks can be used to cause a server restart, which will work for either config or template changes.
+If you cannot use webhooks, then it is recommended to run in nocache mode to avoid stale templates.

 # template projects
 A project is either a local folder or a github repository which contains a